sandrotonon/GymStatusInfo/README.md

 - change to project root with `cd /var/www`
 - run `npm install` to install all the dependencies
+- run `gulp` to compile the styles and the scripts
-- run `grunt` to start the watch task
+- run `gulp watch` to start the watch task

 ### Connect to the MySQL database